Strength and Conditioning Coach • Women's Basketball

-Allison Randall is in her second season as Vanderbilt’s strength and conditioning coach in 2020-21.
+Allison Randall is in her second season in 2020-21 as Vanderbilt women’s basketball’s head strength and conditioning coach.

 Randall coordinates all aspects of the program’s implementation of strength and conditioning training protocol.
 She also serves as a liaison between the coaching staff, sports medicine, sports nutrition and the academic counseling staffs.